KevinKickass/OpenMachineCore/README.md

 OpenMachineCore is a Go-based automation platform for industrial machine control.
 It combines a Modbus TCP device layer, a workflow engine, and a machine state controller with REST and gRPC APIs.

+## Still work in progress - Not production ready

 ## Features

 - Workflow engine with: